Skip to main content

 Tips for Better Results

-Reference the spreadsheet by URL, not by name: When writing your SOP, paste the full Google Sheets URL rather than the spreadsheet name.
+Reference the spreadsheet by URL, not by name: When writing your AOP, paste the full Google Sheets URL rather than the spreadsheet name.
 This removes ambiguity if multiple sheets share a similar name and makes it easy to update the target later.
-Use a Status column for any queue-based workflow: Marking rows as “Pending”, “In Progress”, “Done”, or “Failed” lets your assignment resume safely if interrupted.
+Use a Status column for any queue-based workflow: Marking rows as “Pending”, “In Progress”, “Done”, or “Failed” lets your agent resume safely if interrupted.
 It also gives your team an at-a-glance view of queue health.
-Keep headers in row 1 and data starting in row 2: Assignments expect standard spreadsheet layout.
-If your sheet has merged headers, grouped columns, or data starting in a different row, include that detail in your SOP.
-Process in batches for large sheets: If you have thousands of rows, tell the assignment to process a fixed number per Job (for example, “process the first 100 Pending rows”).
-This keeps each Job fast and lets you monitor quality as you go.
+Keep headers in row 1 and data starting in row 2: Agents expect standard spreadsheet layout.
+If your sheet has merged headers, grouped columns, or data starting in a different row, include that detail in your AOP.
+Process in batches for large sheets: If you have thousands of rows, tell the agent to process a fixed number per Run (for example, “process the first 100 Pending rows”).
+This keeps each Run fast and lets you monitor quality as you go.
 Convert .xlsx files before connecting: If you uploaded an Excel file to Google Drive, convert it to a native Google Sheet first.
 Go to File > Save as Google Sheets.
 Some Google Sheets operations are not supported on imported .xlsx files — see the Google Sheets connection page for details.
 Add Human-in-the-Loop for sends and updates: For any workflow that sends emails or modifies records in an external system, consider adding an approval step before the action is taken.
 See Human-in-the-Loop.

 Troubleshooting